DNS (Domain Name System) is a system that allows computers from around the world to translate human-readable domain names (such as

-YunoHost allows you to manage and serve several domains on the same server.
+YunoHost allows you to manage and serve several domains on the same server with the same public ip.
 For instance, you can host a blog and Nextcloud on a first domain

 yolo.com, and a web mail client on a second domain